Reckless Driving

 In 63% of motorist fatalities, the victim was a driver or passenger in the striking vehicle.
 Graphic of a steering wheel.

-More than half of drivers and passengers killed in traffic crashes were in the striking vehicle that originated the collision.
+Nearly two-thirds of drivers and passengers killed in traffic crashes were in the striking vehicle that originated the collision.
 Meaning that the driver’s own behavior – regardless of circumstances—resulted in their own death or the death of a person they know.
-This happens in 63% of driver or passenger fatalities.

 Hit & Run